-(Short or Long format) but not encouraged at 2 and 1 4 (Short or Long format) but not encouraged for 1 and 2 Tailcoats may be black, dark blue.
-Modest accents and piping allowed.
-Stock or Tie White, off white or same colour as jacket.
+DRESSAGE NATIONAL FEI Jackets/Tailcoats Jackets may be any solid colour or Tweed (earthy colouring in grey, blue, green or brown.
+Tailcoats may be any solid dark colour.
+Striped or multi-coloured jackets/tailcoats are not permitted.
+Discreet accents, such as collar or a different due or modest piping or crystal decorations, are acceptable.
+(Short or Long format) but Tailcoats not encouraged at 2 and 1. • Stock or Tie White, off white or same colour as jacket.
 Choker collar may be worn.
-White, off white or same colour as jacket.
-Shirt White or coloured with white collar White Long or short sleeves (if allowed to ride without jacket.)
-Gloves Compulsory Compulsory White, Black or discreet colour.
-Boots As per Art: 655-4 Long riding boots (or short boots with matching full grain smooth leather chaps); Jodphur Boots may be worn at CCN1 and below.
-Long riding boots (or short boots with matching full grain smooth leather chaps); Black, Brown or Black with brown top.
-Breeches White, fawn, cream 3S and below can wear beige White, fawn, cream Pony Club uniform Allowed from CCN105 and below.
+White, off white.
+Shirt White or coloured with white collar.
+Long or short sleeves (not sleeveless) (if allowed to ride without jacket) Gloves Compulsory.
+White, black or discreet colour.
+Compulsory white, off white or same colour as coat.
+Boots As per Art: 655-4 Boots must have a well-defined heel.
+Black, Brown or Black with a Brown top.
+Long riding boots (or short boots with matching full grain smooth leather chaps); Jodhpur Boots may be worn at CCN1 and below.
+Breeches White, fawn, cream 3S and below can wear beige.
+White or off white for Dressage.
+White or light fawn for Jumping Pony Club uniform Allowed from CCN105 and below.

-- 5.2.
-Members of armed and police forces, members and employees of military establishments and national studs compulsory: service dress and gloves, protective headgear (in accordance with Para 1 above) - 5.3.
-Contravening the Civilian dress code, other than the compulsory wearing of Protective Headgear (see 1. above), will incur a two (2) point penalty.
+- 5.2 Members of armed and police forces, members and employees of military establishments and national studs compulsory: service dress and gloves, protective headgear (in accordance with Para 1 above) - 5.3 Contravening the Civilian dress code, other than the compulsory wearing of Protective Headgear (see 1. above), will incur a two (2) point penalty.